 About StackScopeBot

 StackScopeBot is our crawler that analyses new product launches to detect their tech stacks.
+Full scoring methodology lives on the methodology page; data handling is covered in the privacy policy.

 User-Agent